jpgoldberg/toy-crypto-math/docs/source/modules/rsa/primitive.rst

 The original example
 =====================

-Let's see a simple example, from the original publication describing the RSA algorithm.
+Let's see a simple example, from the original publication describing the RSA algorithm :cite:`Gardner77:RSA`.
 This will require the text decoding scheme used then which is in
 :py:func:`toy_crypto.utils.Rsa129.decode`.

 .. testcode::